hjudgesac/UnifiedJoule/prepare_for_activation/prepare_for_activation.md

 ## 6. Register Systems in SAP BTP

-To setup Joule for SAP applications, it's important that those applications are registered under BTP **System Landscape**.
-It's possible that the applications are already registered automatically or as part of another project.
-If that's not the case, you may have to register the applications using the subsequent steps mentioned in this mission.
-For the purpose of this mission we are using SAP SuccessFactors and SAP S/4HANA Cloud and those systems are registered already in my BTP system landscape.
+To setup Joule for SAP systems, it's important that those systems are registered under BTP **System Landscape**.
+It's possible that the systems are already registered automatically or as part of another project.
+If that's not the case, you may have to register the systems using the subsequent steps mentioned in this mission.
+For the purpose of this mission I am using SAP SuccessFactors and SAP S/4HANA Cloud Public Edition to showcase the setup process.
 Few things to note:
   * Register a new system only if it's not already there.
   * System Type of **SAP Cloud Identity Services** should already be listed by default.
 Ensure that the SAP Cloud Identity Services tenant for the applications that are in scope for Joule setup is listed.
   * Not all systems have to registered up front.
-For example, if you are only going to run the booster for S/4HANA Cloud, there is no need to ensure that
-    SuccessFactors is also registerd under the System Landscape.</br>
+For example, if you are only going to run the booster for S/4HANA Cloud, there is no need to ensure that SuccessFactors is also registerd under the System Landscape.</br>
 ![Preparation](10.jpg)